ugcd/solarius/README.md

 * The stable release on [CRAN](https://cran.r-project.org/package=solarius)
 * The article describing `solarius` in [Bioinformatics](http://bioinformatics.oxfordjournals.org/content/32/12/1901)
-    * The preprint version is available in [biorxiv](http://biorxiv.org/content/early/2015/12/25/035378) (the content in Section 2 is different)
+    * The preprint version is available in [biorxiv](http://biorxiv.org/content/early/2015/12/25/035378) (the content of Section 2 is different)
 * Vignettes
   * R code [vignettes/](vignettes/)
   * hmlt output: